 Every year, on the last Wednesday of August, the town of Buñol, in #Spain, celebrates the biggest tomato fight in the world and Spain's messiest festival: ¡¡¡¡LA TOMATINA!!!!

-Now, every year, trucks bring in tons of tomatoes grown especially for the event.
-In the town square, a Spanish ham is attached to the top of a greased pole.
-Most years, climbers are not able to reach the ham - but occasionally one climber makes this remarkable accomplishment.
+Now, every year, trucks bring in tons of tomatoes grown, especially for the event.
+In the town square, Spanish ham is attached to the top of a greased pole.
+Most years, climbers are not able to reach the ham - but occasionally, one climber makes this remarkable accomplishment.
 Then, visitors and residents alike begin the tomato fight and revel in the red sauce.

 The tomato-throwing spree attracts upwards of 50,000 visitors to Buñol every single year.